captain-ray/blockchain_Using_Nodejs/README.md

         } else if (newBlock.prevHash !== lastBlock.hash) {
             return false
         } else if (newBlock.hash.slice(0, this.difficulty) !== '0'.repeat(this.difficulty)) {
             return false
+        }else if(newBlock.hash!==this.computeBlockHash(newBlock)){ //everytime you check the block, should recompute the hash and compare it with the original hash return false
         }